veny/GearmaNode/README.md

 client = gearmanode.client({servers: [{host: 'foo.com'}, {port: 4731}]});
 ```

+#### Submitting job
 A client issues a request when job needs to be run.
-Following options can be used for detailed settings of the job
+Following options can be used for detailed configuration of the job:

 * **name** {string} name of the function, *Mandatory*
 * **payload** {string|Buffer} transmited data, *Mandatory* @TODO Buffer